aileen-byte/Team14/personal statements/Venice.md

 <img width="651" height="1540" alt="image" src="https://github.com/user-attachments/assets/608b7806-b7d8-4bdc-83bf-0c0340dcc12a" />

 To ensure propper testing throughout the project testbenches were used to test each induvidual module.
 See below for results of my ALU testbench.
+(Note: pippa also created an ALU testbench but in systemVerilog)

 <img width="180" height="171" alt="image" src="https://github.com/user-attachments/assets/ff31f5e9-b928-472a-98bf-fa64773c2670" />